docker/docs/machine/get-started.md

 respective operating systems, so users with older OS versions must use Docker Toolbox.

-* If you are using Docker Toolbox on either Mac or an older version Windows system (without Hyper-V), you will use the `virtualbox` driver to create a local machine based on Oracle [VirtualBox](https://www.virtualbox.org/){: target="_blank" class="_"}.
+* If you are using Docker Toolbox on either Mac or an older version Windows system (without Hyper-V), use the `virtualbox` driver to create a local machine based on Oracle [VirtualBox](https://www.virtualbox.org/){: target="_blank" class="_"}.
 (See the [Docker Machine driver for Oracle VirtualBox](drivers/virtualbox.md).)